zhe1ka/meteor-hook-server/README.md

 });
 ```

-Be attentive: if you want to keep the context in "hook" you need to use function() {}
+Be attentive: if you want to keep the context (like in a server meteor method) in "hook" you need to use function() {}
 instead of an arrow function ( () => {} ).

 # Default group: